Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production during radiation domination

 In a semi-analytical approach, the sound shell model describes the velocity field as the linear superposition of the single-bubble contributions until the moment of collision \cite{Hindmarsh:2016lnk,Hindmarsh:2019phv}, based on the hydrodynamics of expanding bubbles \cite{Espinosa:2010hh}.
 At later times, the velocity field is assumed to be described by the superposition of sound waves.
-Hence, the resulting velocity field is irrotational, and one finds the tensor structure of \Eq{eq_EK}.
+Hence, the resulting velocity field is irrotational and is described by the tensor structure of \Eq{eq_EK}.

 Using \Eq{eq_EK}, the TT projection of the stress tensor in \Eq{eq_EPi1} acts as

 where $z = \hat \kk \cdot \hat \pp$.
 The UETC spectrum of the anisotropic stresses $E_\Pi^{ }$, which sources the GW spectrum in \Eq{eq_OmGW_UETC}, becomes